Skip to main content

 Very low to low risk

-If the highest indicative risk of your introduction to human health and the environment is low or very low, you are not required to apply for a certificate.
+You are not required to apply for a certificate if the highest indicative risk of your introduction to human health and the environment is low or very low.
 However, if you wish to obtain a certificate, choose this application type.

 Comparable hazard assessment